 C-2.
 Because damage could result to the career and reputation of any person who is accused of sexual harassment falsely or not in good faith, all investigations of and hearings on such matters will be conducted insofar as possible to protect the privacy of, and minimize suspicion toward, the accused as well as the complainant, until the matter is impartially resolved.
 Only those persons responsible for investigating and enforcing civil rights matters will have access to confidential communications.

 D. RESOLUTION OF COMPLAINTS.

 D-1.
-In determining whether the alleged conduct constitutes sexual harassment, the designated investigative authority (initially the Director of Human Rights, Access and Inclusion) will consider the record as a whole and all relevant circumstances.
+In determining whether the alleged conduct constitutes sexual harassment, the designated investigative authority (initially the Title IX Coordinator or their designee) will consider the record as a whole and all relevant circumstances.
 Determination of the legality of a particular action will be made on a case-by-case basis. [ed.
-7-02, 9-06, 6-09]
+7-02, 9-06, 6-09, 10-18]

 D-2.
 If the investigative authority determines that sexual harassment did occur, UI will take immediate and appropriate corrective measures, including disciplinary action commensurate with the scope and severity of the occurrence.
 Such disciplinary action may include, but is not limited to, warning, reprimand, demotion, suspension, or dismissal with notation in the personnel file.
 In addition, UI will make every effort to provide appropriate relief for the victim.
 A reiteration of the policy against sexual harassment may be an appropriate response in certain situations.